daytonaio-experiments/starter-ai-chatbot/README.md

       "onAutoForward": "notify"
     }
   },
+  "workspaceFolder": "/workspaces/starter-ai-chatbot",
-  "onCreateCommand": "npm install",
+  "postCreateCommand": "npm install",
   "remoteUser": "daytona"
 }
 ```
 This configuration includes:

-- **name**: Specifies the name of the development environment.
+- **name**: Defines the name of the development environment as "starter ai chatbot devcontainer".
-- **image**: Uses the Microsoft container registry image for typescript and Node.js development.
+- **image**: Uses the base image "ubuntu:22.04" for the development container.
-- **features**: Adds Node.js, Git, and Zsh with common utilities for the user "daytona".
+- **features**: Includes common utilities, Node.js (LTS), TypeScript, and Git for the user "daytona".
-- **portsAttributes**: Sets up port forwarding for the Vite development server on port 5173.
+- **overrideFeatureInstallOrder**: Specifies the installation order to ensure proper setup.
-- **customizations**: Installs essential VSCode extensions for Svelte, Prettier, ESLint, and TypeScript.
+- **customizations**: Installs VSCode extensions for Svelte, Prettier, ESLint, and TypeScript.
+- **portsAttributes**: Sets up port forwarding for the Vite Dev Server on port 5173 with a notification.
+- **workspaceFolder**: Specifies the workspace folder as "/workspaces/starter-ai-chatbot".
-- **onCreateCommand**: Installs npm dependencies with npm install upon container creation.
+- **postCreateCommand**: Runs `npm install` to install dependencies upon container creation.
-- **remoteUser**: Sets the remote user to "daytona".
+- **remoteUser**: Sets the remote user to "daytona" for the development environment.

 ## Why Daytona?